markshapiro/split-into-streams/README.md

 #### explicitRead
 default: false

-to specify one of two ways above
+To specify one of two ways above

 #### splitAt / or as argument to `readUntil()`
 mandatory field

-the delimiter value that should separate streams, can be string, regex, array of numbers or function that returns point of separation.
+The delimiter value that should separate streams, can be string, regex, array of numbers or function that returns point of separation.
 - when string, will separate at place where toString() values of bytes in buffer match the string.
 - when regex, will separate at place where toString() values of bytes in buffer match the regex.
 - when array of numbers, will spearate at place where bytes match the values.